 A record of the journey to the iron bridge and the next waterfall

-In this shoot, my goal was to go to the railway bridge north from Tsubojiri Station, but the lightning was so close that it felt like it was dangerous, so I gave up on filming halfway through.
-I only found footage of an artificial waterfall that I happened to find.
-We will also be introducing "How to get to the waterfalls at Tsubojiri Station" at a later date, as well as drone footage of the waterfall seen from the window while you switch back, so stay tuned!
+The goal for this shoot was to get from Tsubojiri Station to the railway bridge to the north, but the lightning was so close that it felt unsafe, so we gave up on filming midway.
+We only managed to get footage up to an artificial waterfall that we came across by chance.
+In the future, we plan to introduce "How to get to the waterfall at Tsubojiri Station" as well as drone footage of the waterfall as seen from the train window during the switchbacks, so please look forward to it!